Humpback Whale Protection & Ethical Whale Watching is important to Vallarta Adventures

 When people go on vacation, especially if they are traveling from landlocked areas, they often choose whale watching as a way to connect with the local wildlife.
 Whale watching is a popular adventure, especially in Puerto Vallarta, home to humpback whales during the winter and spring months.

-At Vallarta Adventures, we are proud to introduce visitors from around the world to the life and habitat of these beautiful gentle giants by taking them out into the ocean on whale watching tours.
+At Vallarta Adventures, we are proud to introduce visitors from around the world to the life and habitat of these beautiful gentle giants by taking them out into the ocean, on ethical whale watching tours.
 But just as important to us as our guests’ education and experience is humpback whale protection.
 Responsible whale watching is key to a good and sustainable encounter between whales and humans.
 Continue reading as we outline the basic principles of humpback whale protection, responsible whale watching, and our efforts to combat humpback whale endangerment.

-Humpback Whale Protection
+The Importance of Humpback Whale Protection

 In the 19th and 20th centuries, humpback whales were hunted by commercial whalers and driven close to extinction.
 Thanks to global awareness and conservation efforts, including the Endangered Species Act in the United States, the population of humpback whales has rebounded significantly and they are no longer under threat.

 While humpback whale populations are increasing, we need to continue humpback whale protection efforts to ensure their continued survival.
-Besides, the Mexican government has enacted as well measures, and became a participant in conventions such as the Ginebra Convention for Whale Protection in 1933, and the NOM-131-SEMARNAT-2010, a Mexican law that states norms for responsible whale watching.
+Besides, the Mexican government has enacted as well measures and became a participant in conventions such as the Ginebra Convention for Whale Protection in 1933, and the NOM-131-SEMARNAT-2010, a Mexican law that states norms for responsible whale watching.

 The greatest sources of humpback whale endangerment include vessel collision and harassment, and entanglement in human gear and fishing supplies.
 Because they live close to shore and are popular with whale watchers, we need to be careful in how they are approached with boats and other vessels, following local and national guidelines.

-Responsible Whale Watching
+Responsible Whale Watching Guidelines

 There are several recommended guidelines for whale watchers to follow in order to avoid collisions and to avoid stressing out or aggravating marine life.
 Responsible whale watching tours in Puerto Vallarta follow these guidelines: